 While many may not think climate change and disease are similar or even associated, both can evolve rapidly.
 Fast changes in climate, operating over one to five-year periods and referred to as “abrupt climate change”, have taken their toll on previously flourishing civilizations.
 The abrupt onset of drought, for example, contributed to the collapse of the Mesopotamian Empire (modern day Syria and Iraq) 4200 years ago.
 And in the 800s AD, it resulted in the demise of the Mayan Empire in Mesoamerica.

-Recent warming of the Arctic is the first abrupt climate change event of the modern era. has already had severe consequences for people and ecosystems across the polar regions. has altered the thermal balance from the North Pole to mid-latitudes atmospheric circulation intensification of droughts, floods and storms.
+Recent warming of the Arctic is the first abrupt climate change event of the modern era.
+It has already had severe consequences for people and ecosystems across the polar regions.
+It has also altered the thermal balance from the North Pole to mid-latitudes triggering changes in atmospheric circulation that are manifested as the intensification of droughts, floods and storms impacting much of the Northern Hemisphere.

 The World Health Organization (WHO) estimates that 7-8 million people die prematurely every year as a consequence of poor air quality.
 Pollutants such as lead, cadmium and small particulates (PM2.5), are all directly associated with greenhouse gas emissions.
 They degrade human and ecosystem health making us more susceptible to pandemics, such as COVID-19, because poor air quality, which increasingly affects megacities from Delhi to Beijing, leads to rising respiratory and cardiac distress as well as cancer.